Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Floer cohomology and non-displacement of Lagrangian submanifolds

 \section{Floer cohomology and non-displacement of Lagrangian submanifolds}

 In this section we discuss how we apply Floer cohomology and the potential function to the study of non-displacement property of Lagrangian submanifolds.
-Especially we will prove Proposition \ref{prof:bal2} and Theorem \ref{thmdispeg}.
+Especially we will prove Proposition \ref{prof:bal2}.
 The argument of this section is a minor modification and combination of the one given in \cite{fooo08} except that we integrate \emph{bulk deformations} into the argument therein.
-(The way to use bulk deformation in the study of non-displacement of Lagrangian submanifold is described in section 3.8 \cite{fooo06} (= section 13 \cite{fooo06pre}.))
+(The way to use bulk deformation in the study of non-displacement of Lagrangian submanifold is described in Section 3.8 \cite{fooo06} (= Section 13 \cite{fooo06pre}.))
 This generalization is quite straightforward.
-We however gives details in order to make this paper as self-contained as possible for readers' convenience.
-To avoid too much repetition of the materials from \cite{fooo06}, we will use the de Rham cohomology version instead of the singular cohomology version of filtered $A_\infty$ algebra associated to a Lagrangian submanifolds in this section.
-The de Rham version is suitable for the purpose of present paper since we can easily realize {\it exact} unit in de Rham theory.
-We are using weak bounding cochain which is easier to handle in case exact unit (rather than homotopy unit) exists.
+However we gives details in order to make this paper as self-contained as possible for readers' convenience.
+To avoid too much repetition of the materials from \cite{fooo06}, we will use the de Rham cohomology version instead of the singular cohomology version of the filtered $A_\infty$ algebra associated to a Lagrangian submanifolds in this section.
+The de Rham version is suitable for the purpose of the present paper since we can easily realize {\it strict} unit in de Rham theory.
+We are using weak bounding cochains which are easier to handle in case strict unit (rather than homotopy unit) exists.